Cks1304/To-do/README.md

-# Todo
+# TODO-App
- for day to day life purpose to create a todo list
+To do app where you can add your to do list , strike them off when its done, delete/Edit your tasks .